 Advanced Feature and Box Settings

 Packing products into the right boxes is crucial, but so are the boxes themselves.
-Here’s how retailers can configure boxes for optimal efficiency.
+Here’s how retailers can configure boxes for optimal cost efficiency.

 Master Packing Boxes

 With Master Packing Boxes set up, the retailer could ship 12 similar-sized bottles in the same box.
 However, if a customer adds 14 bottles to their order, they’ll receive 12 bottles in a Master Packing Box and the other two will ship separately.
-These boxes are typically most useful for wholesalers and B2B ecommerce stores who sell full-case quantities of items for better efficiency.
+These boxes are typically most useful for wholesalers and B2B ecommerce stores who sell full-case quantities of items for better cost efficiency.

 Padding and Tolerance

 In some cases, retailers need to account for the size and weight of contents inside the box, usually including padding or temperature control materials.
 Dimensional Tolerance lets you reserve a certain percentage of extra space in a box, while Dimensional Padding allows you to reserve a set amount of extra space in a box.